 The term phylogeny was derived from German Phylogenie that was coined by Ernst Haeckel in 1866.
 Phylogenie, in turn, came from the Greek words φῦλον (phûlon), meaning “tribe”, “genus”, or “species” and -γένεια (-géneia, -geny), meaning “generation” or “production”.
 Synonyms: phylogenesis.

-Phylogeny vs. ontogeny
+Phylogeny vs. Ontogeny

-Both phylogeny and ontogeny deals with the origin and the development of organisms.
-They are both concerned with the developmental histories.
+Both phylogeny and ontogeny deal with the origin and the development of organisms.
+They are both concerned with developmental histories.
 However, ontogeny is different from phylogeny in a way that it looks through the historical development of an organism within its own timeline (e.g. from its simplest to the most complex form) and not on its evolutionary history.
 Thus, ontogeny is to the development of an individual organism as phylogeny is to the evolution of a species.

-Phylogeny vs. taxonomy
+Phylogeny vs. Taxonomy

 While phylogeny is concerned with the evolutionary relatedness and history of organisms, it is not concerned with the identification of these organisms.
 Rather, it is the main concern of taxonomy.
-To be more precise, taxonomy is the branch of science that is concerned chiefly in identifying, naming, and classifying organisms.
+To be more precise, taxonomy is the branch of science that is concerned chiefly with identifying, naming, and classifying organisms.
 It puts organisms into taxonomic ranks, e.g. domain, kingdom, phylum or division, class, genus, species.
 Nevertheless, the classification is based on morphology and phylogeny of organisms and phylogenetics provides information for use during the identification and classification of organisms.
 So while taxonomy is concerned chiefly with the identification and classification of organisms, phylogeny provides data for such purpose and a phylogenetic classification would be one that is largely based on molecular phylogeny data.